pedcremo/wifibytes-client-daw/README_TODO.md

 # TO FIX

+* Login -> When I click recover password I don't get any notification about the action.
+I don't know if has arriveed to server none if the server has sent the email.
+As a user I would demand more awareness of what is happenig

+* Profile -> I can't create a new address

+* Profile -> Changing password doesn't work too

+* Cart -> total price appears twice times

+* Contracts -> When I see contracts close button in modal is misaligned and there's no enough padding in all margins

+* Contracts -> Some contract fields are not filled automatically: Provincia, DNI , bank account....

+* Contracts -> I can't see how two or more contracts are handled

+* Payment -> Confirm payment screen a little bit caotic look and feel .

+* Safari and firefox show ratesboxes sticked together

+* Checkout shortcut has disapeared.
+When I've initiated the checkout I want a direct access in navbar

+* Tests fails

+* Some i18n translations are bad and/or incomplete

 * I don't want to see commented code not used anymore.

 * I want code perfectly indented.